ellingrj/ISA401-Final-Project/README.md

 Our goal was to determine how advertising contributes to a platform’s revenue, viewership, subscriber base, and overall market presence.

 # Data Sources
-The dataset integrates metrics from industry reports, market research firms, and advertising analytics sources.
-Below is a breakdown of each variable and its origin.
+The dataset integrates metrics from industry reports and advertising analytics sources.
+Below is a breakdown of each platform and the data pulled from it.

 [InsiderMonkey – 15 Biggest Streaming and TV Companies in the US (2022)](https://www.insidermonkey.com/blog/15-biggest-streaming-and-tv-companies-in-the-us-1192787/) and [InsiderMonkey - 5 biggest Streaming and TV Companies in the US](https://www.insidermonkey.com/blog/5-biggest-streaming-and-tv-companies-in-the-us-1192786/)